tomaszczerminski/computation-geometry/README.md

 The program can be controlled via HTTP query.
 There are a few that may come handy.

-`isAsync` - if set to `false`, intersection calculation process will be performed synchronously, asynchronously if `true`,
 `algoritm` - one can choose between `sweep`, `brute` and `bush` values (detailed description for each of them above),
 `generator` - is used to determine how the segments are generated.
 Supported values: `complete`, `cube`, `drunkgrid`, `sparse`, `triangle`, `splash`